dtemps123/HS_Lessons/README.md

 To "clone" this git repository, open a terminal, and navigate to where you would like to create a new folder using `cd`.
 Then run the following:
 `git clone -b master_unanswered git@github.com:dtemps123/HS_Lessons.git`
 This should create a new folder and copy the code over.
 Git is installed by default on Mac/Linux.
 If you cannot get git to work, you can download a zip archive of the repository using the webpage.
+If you have to download the xip archive, make sure you're on the right mbrach from the drop-dpwn menu: `master_unanswered` not `master`.
 Once you have the code cloned, do the following.

 ## On UNIX
 Move into the cloned directory (the following line assumes you are still in the directory where you issued the clone command):